 And that was like one of my biggest signs from the universe.
-Like, okay, I am supposed to do this.
+I knew I was supposed to do this.
 This is something that’s important.
-She feels it, I feel it, so at the time where we became business partners, it really allowed me to grow and expand my business even further.
+She feels it, I feel it.
+So when we became business partners I could expand my business even further.

 We had a small space where I could offer sessions.
-I could, kind of, schedule them in during my workday, which was great.
-I know a lot of people don’t have that luxury, but you know, I think the lesson in this is to really find something that’s going to work for you, that’s going to work for your lifestyle and what you need to create, and just piece things together around that.
+I could schedule them in during my workday, which was great.
+A lot of people don’t have that luxury, but I think the lesson in this is to really find something that’s going to work for you.
+Figure out your lifestyle and what you need to create, and just piece things together around that.
 I mean, it doesn’t have to look like what anyone else is doing.
 It can just be your own thing.
-And I never would have thought that I would have even had those opportunities available to me, and just by speaking up, speaking my truth, and saying what I wanted and needed from the universe and from my support network around me, that’s what really started to put all those things into place.

-Kelly: Yeah.
-And you’re really working from that abundance mindset really, you know, where you know you’ll be taken care of if you just follow those nudges.
+Kelly: Yeah – you’re really working from that abundance mindset.
+You know you’ll be taken care of if you just follow those nudges.

 Ashley: Absolutely.
-And you know it’s one of those things I think a lot of people, they tell the universe, “this is what I want,” but the universe also waits for you to, kind of, take action and, you know, really make those first steps, take those first steps, whatever those are.
+I think a lot of people tell the universe, “this is what I want.”
+However the universe also waits for you to take action and make those first steps.
 So, for me it was just speaking up and saying, “this is something I want.”
-And that was a really difficult conversation to have, but I thought, you know, again, you know, what’s the worst that could happen?
+That was a really difficult conversation to have, but I thought, what’s the worst that could happen?
 She could just say, “Well, thanks for saying that, but it’s not really going to work out for me.”

 Kelly: Yeah, yeah, yeah.

-Ashley: She was so wonderful and we worked out a payment arrangement and she was okay with it, because she was, you know, planning on retiring a few years down the road and she said, you know, “I can wait.
+Ashley: She was so wonderful.
+We worked out a payment arrangement and she was okay with it, because she was retiring soon. she said, “I can wait.
 I don’t have to have it all at once.”
-So that worked out really well and it was actually the, kind of, perfect thing for both of us.
+So that worked out really well and it was actually the perfect thing for both of us.

-Ashley: …to everywhere in the local area I could think of that might have people that were interested in the kinds of classes I was teaching.
-So I was sending some mailings out to other metaphysical stores and health food stores, and co-ops, and yoga studios and all kinds of places where I thought, you know, my kind of people were hanging out.
-And little did I know, that’s actually like an amazing marketing thing to do.
-I just had no idea that that’s how you are supposed to do it.
-So I was really on to something.
+Ashley: I sent them to everywhere in the local area I could think of that might have people interested in the kinds of classes I was teaching.
+So I was sending some mailings out to other metaphysical stores, health food stores, co-ops, and yoga studios.
+All kinds of places where I thought, my kind of people were hanging out.
+Although I didn’t realise it at the time, that’s actually an amazing marketing thing to do.
+I was really on to something.

 And one of the businesses that got my flyer for one of my upcoming events was actually about an hour and a half away.
 And I didn’t even know this when I sent the flyer, because I was, you know, just trying to do research online of who I could mail these things to, and one of the places that I had sent a flyer to was actually a healing arts school.
 I thought it was just a crystal shop, but it was a crystal shop with the healing arts school attached.
 And this is, kind of, another one of those, you know, breadcrumbs from the universe moments…

 I got a phone call from the woman who owned that school, and she said, “You’re not going to believe this, but my crystal therapy instructor just told me that she is moving to India for two years to go on this wild, once-in-a-lifetime spiritual journey, and now I have no one to teach our crystal therapy program for an upcoming semester.
-And I got your flyer in the mail and I’d been asking the universe to help me and provide me with this person who is supposed to teach crystal classes at my school, and then the very next day your flyer came in the mail and it said crystal therapy teacher.”
+I’d been asking the universe to help me and provide me with someone to teach crystal classes at my school.
+The very next day, your flyer came in the mail and it said crystal therapy teacher.”
 And she said, “I knew I had to call you and would you be willing to put together a curriculum and come and talk to me?”

 So I met with her.
 That really pushed me to outline the best crystal program I possibly could.
 And there was nothing like this at the time.
 So, this was a full certification program.
 It was 13 classes at the time that people had to go through.
 They’d actually make a year commitment out of their lives to go and get this training.
-And, it was such an amazing experience because I got to work one-on-one with people and see those transformations take place.
+It was such an amazing experience.
+I got to work one-on-one with people and see those transformations take place.

-And I at that time had started, kind of, networking with people all over the world that were interested in crystal healing, because it still wasn’t super mainstream.
-So I felt very isolated and very alone a lot of times in my interest, and my hobby, and it was really hard to find others who said that’s why I reached out to people online.
+At that time I had started networking with people all over the world that were interested in crystal healing.
+It still wasn’t super mainstream at this time.
+I felt very isolated and alone a lot of the time with my hobby.
+It was really hard to find others interested, which is why I reached out to people online.